MicrosoftDocs/Viva/Viva/learning/delete-content-source.md

 **Can I track the completion of a provider's data deletion from the backend?**

-Admins can't currently view the stage of data deletion within the Viva Learning admin tab.Contact Viva Learning team to know about the data deletion stage.
+Admins can't currently view the stage of data deletion within the Viva Learning admin tab.
+Contact Viva Learning team to know about the data deletion stage.

-Can I track if data deletion is complete from backend?
+**Can I track if data deletion is complete from backend?**

-Currently, there is no experience in Viva Learning admin tab to inform about the data deletion stage.
-Please contact Viva Learning team to confirm the data deletion stage.
+Currently, there's no experience in Viva Learning admin tab to inform about the data deletion stage.
+Contact Viva Learning team to confirm the data deletion stage.

-When can I reconfigure a provider?
+**When can I reconfigure a provider?**

 You can reconfigure the learning management system  and SharePoint immediately after deletion.
-Viva Learning starts a full sync a once reconfigured,
+Viva Learning starts a full sync a once reconfigured.

->[!NOTE]
+> [!NOTE]
 > For other learning sources, reconfiguring the provider with the same parameters before deletion is complete can bring back the old data.
 Contact Viva Learning team to confirm the data deletion stage.